 I’m not sure there is any one lesson that my parents stressed more than the importance of integrity when I was growing up.
 True to the lesson, my father did more than preach integrity, he modeled integrity.
 Over the course of my career I have realized how few people really understand what integrity is (hint, it’s not simply honesty) and how even fewer people are fortunate enough to been given such a noble example.

 Dr. Stephen R. Covey defines integrity as follows:

 Integrity speaks to the entire character of the person.
-Just as we might say that a building’s integrity has been compromised if there is an inconsistency detected in it’s structure, so to, a person’s integrity is compromised if their life is not consistent.
-A person of integrity acts according to their faith, values, beliefs, and principals.
+Just as we might say that a building’s integrity has been compromised if there is an inconsistency detected in its structure, so too, a person’s integrity is compromised if their life is not consistent.
+A person of integrity acts according to their faith, values, beliefs, and principles.
 They say what they mean and do what they say.

 Are you a person of integrity?
 Are you consistent in your words and actions?
 Do you act in accordance with your beliefs?
 Do you follow through on what you say you will do?